 The Bonferroni method is very general, and extends far beyond pairwise comparisons of means.
 It is a simple correction that can be applied when you are performing multiple tests, and you want to hold the chances of false significance to a single low level for all the tests simultaneously.
-It applies when you are testing multiple sets of independent variables, multiple dependent variables, or both.
+It applies when you are testing multiple sets of explanatory variables, multiple response variables, or both.